-The mural is titled "Art Lesson" by Caprice Kueffner Glaser and was installed in the early 2000's but was not reviewed and approved by the HPC.
+The mural is titled "Art Lesson" by Caprice Kueffner Glaser and was installed in 1996 but was not reviewed and approved by the HPC.

 B. PROPOSED CHANGES: The applicant proposes to create a permanent design for the east facade since the new office building that was proposed to be built where the "Tot Lot" currently resides is no longer planned and the children's park is a permanent feature.